-In this thoughtful and empowering program, participants examine several aspects of diversity and inclusion and skills that will increase their effectiveness in creating workplaces and classrooms that exhibit inclusive excellence.
+The Office for Institutional Equity and Diversity provides the Inclusive Excellence Certificate (IEC) program for faculty, staff and graduate students.
+In this thoughtful and empowering program, participants examine several aspects of diversity and inclusion that will increase their effectiveness in creating workplaces and classrooms that exhibit inclusive excellence.

 Unconscious bias acts below awareness and can influence our decision-making.
 This course introduces the basics of unconscious, or implicit, bias and reviews different types of unconscious bias.
 Participants engage in group activities and small group discussion while they learn how implicit bias influences their decisions at the university.
 Finally, participants learn scientifically sound strategies to combat bias in their own lives.
 The course is open to any and all participants — previous understanding not required.